-Archaeology studies past and present cultures and cultural heritage preservation by unearthing, documenting, and analyzing material remains.
+Archaeology studies past and present cultures and cultural heritage preservation by unearthing, documenting, and analyzing materials.

-Archaeologists study material remains, or the things that a culture leaves behind after they have left or disappeared.
-Think of the items in your own home that may still be around in a few hundred or a few thousand years.
-Archaeologists find these kinds of items from past cultures, from weapons and tools, to bones from slaughtered animals and fossilized seeds and plants.
-They study each artifact in context, and use that information to determine things about the culture that left them behind.
+Archaeologists study the things that people leave behind, including artifacts such as tools and vessels, features such as hearths and buildings, and ecofacts such as animal bones and even tiny remnants of pollen.
+Think of the items in your own home that may still be around in a few hundred or even thousands of years!
+Archaeologists study material remains in context, and use that information to ascertain things about the culture that left them behind.
 What kind of food did they eat?
 What kind of tools did they make, and how did they make them?
 What sort of structures did they build?
 What did their artwork and symbols mean?
-Archaeologists study the remains of cultures from millions of years ago to the recent past.
+Archaeologists study the material remains of cultures from millions of years ago to the recent past.

 Courses in Archaeology